MagRelo/magrelo/README.md

 This is my personal homepage & blog.
 It uses free, open-source components built into Docker containers and deployed on a Linux VM.
 See my blog post for a detailed look at the architecture.

 **Highlights:**
-- **Dockerized Architecture** – Each component runs in a separate Docker container.
-Makes it easy to scale and/or add new apps.
+- **Docker & Docker-Compose** – Each component runs in a separate Docker container which makes it easy to scale and/or add new apps.
 - **Auto-renewing SSL certificates (https)** – Uses certbot to auto-renew LetsEncrypt SSL certificates every 60 days
 - **Ghost CMS** – Ghost is an open-source headless Node.js content management system
-- **Custom React Frontend** – client-side routing, SASS,
+- **Node.js Server** – Lightweight server to serve the frontend + modify the index page's metadata to support SEO & social cards
-- **Dynamic Social Metadata** – modify the page's metadata to support SEO & social cards
+- **React.js Frontend** – React Router, SASS,

 **Code Repositories:**